EXCLUSIVE: Chick-fil-A To Stop Donations To Charities With Anti-LGBT Views

 The new initiative will no longer include donating to organizations like the Salvation Army, the Fellowship of Christian Athletes and the Paul Anderson Youth Home, Chick-fil-A says, all of which sparked criticism in the past from the LGBT community due to the organizations’ stances on homosexuality.

 The move comes after several U.S. airports rejected the company from concessions deals earlier this year.
-More recently, the landlord of the first Chick-fil-A in the U.K. announced eight days into its lease the pop-up venue would not be welcome to extend — all because of the company’s perceived anti-LGBT stance.
+More recently, the landlord of the first Chick-fil-A in the U.K. announced eight days into its lease that the pop-up venue would not be welcome to extend — all because of the company’s perceived anti-LGBT stance.

 The company is also months from opening its first location in Boston, where the late Mayor Thomas Menino pledged to ban the company from opening within city limits after Chick-fil-A CEO Dan Cathy voiced his opposition to gay marriage in 2012.

-Starting next year, the Chick-fil-A Foundation plans to give $9M to organizations like Junior Achievement USA to support education, Covenant House International to fight homelessness and community food banks for its hunger initiative in each city where the chain operates.
+Starting next year, the Chick-fil-A Foundation plans to give $9M to organizations like Junior Achievement USA to support education, Covenant House International to fight homelessness, and community food banks for its hunger initiative in each city where the chain operates.
 The company intends to dedicate $25K to a local food bank each time it opens a new location.

 “This provides more focus and more clarity,” Tassopoulos said.
 “We think [education, hunger and homelessness] are critical issues in communities where we do business in the U.S.”